Hypercontext/linkifyjs/docs/linkify-react.md

 ```

 This will override the rendering for all link types.
 To leave URLs and other
-link types, specify an abject where keys are the link types that should be
+link types, specify an object where keys are the link types that should be
 affected.
 All other link types will be rendered as regular `<a>` components.

 ```jsx